 QUICK TIP: Make sure the software you choose offers a step-by-step guide to getting set up and offers good support if you’re unsure about anything.

-Be sure to compare the functionality of each product before you choose the best one for your business.
+You can compare the functionality to choose the right payroll for your business.
 Prices start from £4 per month plus £1 per paid employee per month.

 It makes sense to simplify your payroll – you’ll be glad of this when it comes to year end.
 And with more time on your hands, you can concentrate on what really matters - growing your business.

 We hope you’ve found this article useful.
 Find out more about how QuickBooks’ payroll solutions could help streamline the way you pay your employees and stay compliant.